I'm Tom,

 WWEST COAST.

 We ended up in rural northern California in 1971, We started a family and a farm in the wilderness of the "Lost Coast" of Northern California, near the King Range Conservation Area.
 Our goal was to become self sufficient by farming, using permaculture and organic methods.
 We developed a homestead, raised animals, planted orchards and gardens, and have become a legal California cannabis cultivation facility.
 We have two children, now grown adults with families and homes of their own.
 They were a big part of our unusual rustic, off-grid, lifestyle of very few modern conveniences, and a lot of hard work.
-Through the years, I was able to find ways to create, and I have documented our lives, and the beauty of the nature that surrounds us, through painting and sculpting.
+Through the years, Tom was able to find ways to create, and document our lives, and the beauty of the nature that surrounds us, through art..

 ARTIST and FARMER

-Karen and I still live on our farm, and I generally work outside in the mornings to maintain our rural home.
-Every season has its demands; cultivating, pruning fruit trees, picking fruit, cutting and splitting firewood, cutting and burning brush, stream management, and maintaining our road..
-In most afternoons, I spend time in my studio creating art; now, I am working on oil on canvas paintings.
-I feel a close connection with nature, and my art is inspired by the beauty and colors of the wilderness, trees and flowers.
-My art is spontaneous and emotional, and I hope you will enjoy these colorful expressions of my world as I see it.
+Tom and I still live on our farm, and he generally works outside in the mornings to maintain our rural home.
+Every season has its demands; cultivating, pruning fruit trees, picking fruit, cutting and splitting firewood, cutting and burning brush, stream management, and maintaining our road.
+In most afternoons, he spends time in his studio creating art; now he is working on oil on canvas paintings.
+He feels a close connection with nature, and his art is inspired by the beauty of the wilderness.
+It is spontaneous and emotional, and I hope you will enjoy these colorful expressions of our world as he sees it, and join him on his lifelong artistic journey.
+Thank you for your interest.